Divorce financial settlement guide

 The main priority, however, is the financial agreement and arrangements for any children involved, such as child maintenance and housing.

-Want some advise on splitting your assests?
+Want some advice on splitting your assets?

 How much does a financial settlement in divorce cost?